Uniminutoarduino/SBCReview/README.md

 - Article Type: Extract the type of article in the mentioned categories (journal, conference proceedings, or book chapter).

 ## Credit
-This work has been possible with the efforts of the following persons:
+This study has been possible with the efforts of the following persons:

 - MEd.
 Jonathan Álvarez Ariza: jalvarez@uniminuto.edu
 - MSc.
 Heyson Báez Ramos: heysonbaez@gmail.com